modal-labs/pytest-markdown-docs/README.md

 Sometimes you might wish to run code blocks that depend on entities to already be declared in the scope of the code, without explicitly declaring them.
-There are currently two ways you can do this with pytest-markdown:
+There are currently three ways you can do this with pytest-markdown:

-### Injecting global/local variables
+### Method 1: Injecting global/local variables

 If you have some common imports or other common variables that you want to make use of in snippets, you can add them by creating a `pytest_markdown_docs_globals`